Lukas5937/quizzical/README.md

 ### Project Description
 Quizzical is a quiz application that allows users to play quizzes in various categories and difficulty levels.
 It tracks highscores for each difficulty level and updates them in real-time.
 This project is built as a Single Page Application (SPA) using React for the frontend, while the backend is developed with Express (Node.js).

 The app pulls questions from the Open Trivia API, and highscore data is stored in MongoDB.
+The application also implements backend form validation with express-validator to ensure that user inputs meet specified criteria before processing.
 The frontend is deployed on Netlify, and the backend is hosted on Heroku.

 You can check out the deployed version of the app here:
 [Quizzical - Play Now!](https://quizzical-play.netlify.app)